European FinTech Edition

 Steps FinTechs can take to win the best talent

-1. Have a rough idea of what your financial offerings will be before you start interviewing candidates.
-This includes the base salary, bonus, and equity.
-Having this in place will help you to stand out from competitors and save time from interviewing the wrong candidate.
+1. Have a rough idea of your financial offerings before interviewing candidates, i.e., base salary, bonus, and equity.
+Having this in place will help you stand out from competitors and save time from interviewing the wrong candidate.

-2. Make sure that all people representing the company are clear on the companies USPs and end goal.
-It is vital that they are enthusiastic while also painting a realistic picture of what the reality of the job will be on the journey to scaling up.
+2. Make sure that all people representing the company are clear on the company’s USPs and end goal.
+In addition, they must be enthusiastic and have a realistic idea of how the job will be at a company scaling up.

-3. Many candidates have multiple job offers at a time so, making sure there is a swift application process in place will reduce the chances of missing out on a candidate because a competitor has moved them through the process faster.
+3. Many candidates have multiple job offers, so making sure there is a swift application process in place will reduce the chances of missing out on a candidate because a competitor has moved them through the process faster.

-5. Make the connection personal through gestures such as, a celebratory welcome call, explaining what will happen between the offer and onboarding stages, and ensuring an open dialogue so that they feel comfortable coming to you with any questions they may have before they start.
+5. Make the connection personal through gestures such as a celebratory welcome call, explaining what will happen between the offer and onboarding stages.
+Encourage an open dialogue so that they will feel comfortable coming to you with any questions before starting.

 Following these steps will make sure they attract and secure the experienced talent needed to scale their business.